 David L. Bell, MD, MPH, Board Chair and Co-Founder

-Dr. Bell is the Medical Director at The Family Planning Clinic/The Young Men’s Clinic of New York Presbyterian Hospital and Professor of Pediatrics and of Population and Family Health at Columbia University Medical College.
-He is an adolescent medicine physician and works primarily with ages 12-24.
+Dr. Bell is Associate Dean of Student Diversity, Inclusion and Belonging at Columbia University Medical College, Professor of Pediatrics and of Population and Family Health at Columbia University Medical College and clinician at The Young Men's Clinic.
+He is an adolescent medicine physician and, at the clinic, works primarily with ages 12-24.
 The Young Men's Clinic is a unique adjunct to the Center's Family Planning Clinic, a school-based clinic program consisting of three middle schools and two high schools in upper Manhattan.
-Both are direct service components of the Center for Community Health and Education within the Mailman School of Public Health.
-He provides direct patient care for adolescent and young adult males and females within the Young Men's Clinic and the Family Planning Clinic.
-He supervises mid-level practitioners at the school sites, as well as residents and students in the Young Men's Clinic.
-Dr. Bell is currently President Elect of the Society for Adolescent Health and Medicine.
+Dr. Bell is Past President of the Society for Adolescent Health and Medicine.
 He has consulted for the federal Office of Family Planning, and assisted with trainings on male health with Federal OFP Regions I, II, IV and VI, as well as with Engender Health (formerly AVSC).
 He has appeared on MTV, BET, and CBS, promoting male health issues.
 Dr. Bell completed a three-year adolescent medicine specialty fellowship at the University of California, San Francisco School of Medicine. |

 Jason Rafferty, MD, MPH, Treasurer